Ciba cake: Significance

 Ciba is glutinous and sticky, embodying Chinese people's attitude on kinship and friendship to stay close to each other.
 Some ciba cakes are round, meaning reunion in Chinese.
 During festivals, people usually make many ciba cakes, which requires the cooperation of many people from a big family or several families.
 Therefore, ciba cakes often represent family reunion and good luck at New Year.

-Special activity – pounding ciba
+Special activity – pounding cibai

 Traditionally, people put cooked glutinous rice into a wooden or stone mortar and use large wooden pestles to pound.
 People use wooden or stone materials because glutinous rice will not stick to them.
 Usually, two people take turns to use large wooden pestles to pound rice in the mortar for around 30 minutes, and they add some water in mortar occasionally.
 People will then shape glutinous rice by hand and cook it.
-In places such as Ciqikou in Chongqing municipality, there are still people pounding Ciba in street shops.
+In places such as Ciqikou in Chongqing municipality, there are still people pounding Cibai in street shops.